JuffmannLab/ImSwitchJuffmann/UserDocumentationJuffmann.md

 ```
 Don't forget the "." (dot) at the end.
 From GitHub it requires Python version 3.9, the imswitch version of the pyvcam `pyproject.toml` file
 is altered to allow version 3.8 as well.
 So far no bugs.
+### TODO / REMINDERS

++ Despeckle off
++ fan speed high, otherwise liquid cooled
++ serial number of Moment Mono: A21A635004
++ serial number of BSI Prime: A20D204005